 Even the boxes were being sold off – and they were empty!

-They are being sold “second hand” already
+Being sold “second hand”

 This one sold the day the offer started for a whopping £60! ….But you can get them cheaper from M&S direct!!

-Empty 2018 boxes are already being sold too.
+Empty 2018 boxes were being sold too.

 While they can sell like that now, when shops start running out of stock they’ll be likely to sell for even more!!